kristophjunge/docker-prometheus-coinmarketcap/README.md

 # Docker Prometheus CoinMarketCap Exporter

-Dockerized Prometheus exporter for monitoring of crypto currency statistics from coinmarketcap.com written in Go.
+Dockerized Prometheus exporter for monitoring of crypto currencies with data from coinmarketcap.com.

+Written in Go.

 Exports data of the top 20 crypto currencies.